skhiggins/R_guide/README.md

 * For "Save Workspace to .RData on exit", select "Never"
 * Click OK

+Similarly, when running R scripts from the terminal, specify the `--vanilla` option to avoid ineffecient saving/restoring of the workspace.

 ## Reproducibility

 Use `renv` (instead of `packrat`) to manage the packages used in a project, avoiding conflicts related to package versioning.